lokhengchau/Data_Analyst_Nanodegree_Udacity/README.md

 ## About

-This repository includes my project submissions for DAND
+This repository includes my project submissions for DAND.

 ## Content